awslabs/aws-cloudfront-extensions/function/js/add-security-headers/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- add-security-headers.yaml - A template that defines the application's AWS resources with add-security-headers-cff code.
+- add-security-headers.yaml - CloudFormation template that will create add-security-headers CloudFront Function.
+- template.yaml - SAM(Serverless Application Model) template, can be deployed by executing command `sam deploy`

 ## Deployment